Revis: Sparse Latent Steering to Mitigate Object Hallucination in Large Vision-Language Models: Experiments

 \textbf{Results on POPE \& CHAIR.} \sys\ effectively mitigates object hallucinations across both discriminative and generative tasks.
 In POPE, it achieves the highest F1 scores across all subsets.
 Notably, in the \textit{Adversarial} setting, \sys\ surpasses the strongest baseline (VCD) by 0.77\% in Accuracy.
 For the generative task, \sys\ reduces the CHAIR$_S$ score of the Regular baseline from 31.00\% to 25.00\%.
 This corresponds to a substantial \textbf{19.35\% reduction} in hallucination rate, significantly outperforming logit-calibration methods like AGLA (29.00\%) and ONLY (33.00\%), which struggle to correct internal semantic drifts.
 Furthermore, results under varying maximum token settings (Appendix~\ref{ap:diff_max_token}) confirm \sys's robustness.

-\textbf{Results on MME \& MM-Vet.} Crucially, the aforementioned safety gains do not come at the cost of reasoning capabilities.
+\textbf{Results on MME, MM-Vet \& MMMU-Pro.} Crucially, the aforementioned safety gains do not come at the cost of reasoning capabilities.
 While intervention-based baselines like VTI suffer from catastrophic degradation in utility (\textit{e.g.}, MM-Vet score plummets from 70.18 to 56.38), \sys\ maintains or even enhances general performance.
 Specifically, \sys\ elevates the MME Overall score to 2345.30, marking a clear improvement over the Regular baseline's score of 2327.52.
 Furthermore, it achieves an MM-Vet score of 72.16, effectively surpassing the original model.
+On MMMU-Pro, \sys\ improves the average score of Qwen2.5-VL from 0.348 to 0.357 (Appendix~\ref{ap:scalability_mmmu}).
 This confirms that our orthogonal projection successfully filters visual noise without disrupting the essential language priors required for complex reasoning.